rodrigorf/muonline-points-clicker/README.md

 # nuonline-points-clicker
-Autoclicker to distribute skill points to game MuOnline created with PyAutoGUI Special thanks to Gabriel, for finding this lib - https://github.com/ggimenes/
+Autoclicker to distribute skill points to game MuOnline created with PyAutoGUI<br>
+Special thanks to Gabriel, for finding this lib - https://github.com/ggimenes/

 ## How it works?